Neuro-Symbolic Control with Large Language Models for Language-Guided Spatial Tasks: Experimental Setup and Results

-\subsubsection{Environment Configuration}
+\subsection{Environment Configuration}

-Every experiment is carried out in a planar simulated environment with two identifiable markers: a target marker (red) and a reference marker (blue).
-The workspace is defined as a bounded square region as follows; $\mathcal{W} = [0, C]^2 \subset \mathbb{R}^2$ with $C = 800$ pixels.
+All experiments are conducted in a planar simulated environment containing two point markers: a movable target marker (red) and a static reference marker (blue).
+The workspace is defined as a bounded square region $\mathcal{W} = [0, C]^2 \subset \mathbb{R}^2$, with $C = 800$ pixels.